synbol/Awesome-Parameter-Efficient-Transfer-Learning/README.md

 # Awesome Parameter-Efficient Fine-Tuning [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-:loudspeaker: This is a curated list of research resources in `Parameter-Efficient Fine-tuning` (**PEFT**), which also goes by other names, such as `Parameter-Efficient Transfer Learning` (**PETL**).
+:loudspeaker: :loudspeaker: This is a curated list of research resources in `Parameter-Efficient Fine-tuning` (**PEFT**), which also goes by other names, such as `Parameter-Efficient Transfer Learning` (**PETL**).

-:loudspeaker: In this repository, we have systematically examined over 100 papers.
+:loudspeaker: :loudspeaker: In this repository, we have systematically examined over 100 papers.
 If you are interested, consider reading our recent survey paper [Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey]().

-:loudspeaker: This repository is actively maintained.
+:loudspeaker: :loudspeaker: This repository is actively maintained.
 Pull requests or direct messages are welcome.

-:loudspeaker: **Visual PEFT Library/Benchmark is coming soon.**
+:loudspeaker: :loudspeaker: **Visual PEFT Library/Benchmark is coming soon.**

 ![avatar](Overeview.png)